 To apply, spray or use the adhesive remover wipe around the outer edge of the barrier.
-Wait a few seconds and then gently push the skin down and the adhesive up, releasing the skin from the barrier.
+Wait for a few seconds and then gently push the skin down and pull the barrier up, releasing the skin from the barrier.

 Additional Ostomy Resources